Jennie Wyse Power: Irish revolutionary period

-Throughout much of the latter half of 1919 a room in her restaurant in Henry Street, Dublin served as the Headquarters of the Irish Volunteers.
+Throughout much of the latter half of 1919 a room in her vegetarian restaurant in Henry Street, Dublin served as the Headquarters of the Irish Volunteers.
 In 1991, the 1916–21 Club marked the home and business premises of Wyse Power at 21 Henry Street with a plaque.
 Upon Cosgrave's arrest in June 1920, she was one of a new Dáil Commission appointed to overcome financial difficulties in Local Government.

 She was chosen by Collins for use in his extensive spy networks throughout Ireland and abroad.
-By the end of 1921 Power was convinced that supporting the treaty would mean the need to leave Cumann to form a separate organisation, saying, "It is to be regretted that this splendid force of women should have been the first body to repudiate the National Parliament, and thus initiate a policy, which has had such disastrous results.
+By the end of 1921 Power was convinced that supporting the treaty would mean the need to leave Cumann na mBan and form a separate organisation: "It is to be regretted that this splendid force of women should have been the first body to repudiate the National Parliament, and thus initiate a policy, which has had such disastrous results.
 The decision had the further effect of limiting Cumann na nBan to purely military work."

 Wyse Power had supported Parnell's efforts to achieve Home Rule and supported the 1912 Home Rule Bill.
-As such it was natural that she would support the Anglo-Irish Treaty, although she was one of the few advanced Nationalist women to do so.
+As such it was natural that she would support the Anglo-Irish Treaty, although she was one of the few nationalist women to do so.
 However, she retained friendships on the Anti-Treaty side.
 Along with other Pro-Treaty women she helped set up Cumann na Saoirse – The League for Freedom – to replace Cumann na mBan in March 1922.